Westminster College, Oxford

-Westminster College was a teacher training college and college of higher education in England.
+Westminster College, originally the Westminster Training College, was a teacher training college and college of higher education in England.
 The college was founded in London in 1851 as a training institute for teachers for Wesleyan Methodist schools, but moved to Oxford in 1959.
 Before the move, it was part of the London Institute for Education.
 From 1959 to 1981, its qualifications were awarded by Oxford University.
 From 1981 to 1992, its qualifications were awarded by the CNAA.
 After 1992, its courses were validated by Oxford University again.
 In 2000, financial pressures caused the college to close.
 The Methodist Church subsequently leased the college's site at Harcourt Hill to Oxford Brookes University and it became the home of that university's Westminster Institute of Education.

 Westminster 1851–1959

 John Wesley was convinced of the importance of education and, following the advice of his friend Philip Doddridge, opened schools at The Foundery in London, and at Newcastle and Kingswood.
 With the extension of franchise in 1832, both Church and Government recognised the need for education for the masses.
 The Methodist Conference commissioned William Atherton, Richard Treffry and Samuel Jackson to report on Wesleyan Methodist (as distinct from Primitive Methodist) schools, coming to the conclusion that if the Church were to prosper the system of Sunday schools (3,339 in number at that time, with 59,277 teachers and 341,442 pupils) must be augmented by day-schools with teachers educated to high school level.
 The Rev. John Scott (1792–1868), was grandfather of John Scott Lidgett, proposed in 1843 that 700 new Methodist day-schools be established within seven years.
 Though a steady increase was achieved, that ambitious target could not be reached, in part limited by the number of suitably qualified teachers, mostly Sunday-school teachers sent at considerable cost to David Stow's Free Church Normal Seminary in Glasgow.
 The outcome of the Wesleyan Education Report for 1844 was the foundation in 1851 of Westminster Training College at Horseferry Road, Westminster, London, with John Scott its first principal.

 It remained the primary source of Wesleyan Methodist teachers worldwide until the Methodist Union of 1932.

 Its neo-Gothic buildings were requisitioned during the First World War, and used as a station for Australian servicemen.

-The site was severely damaged by an incendiary bomb on 4 March 1944 during the blitz in the Second World War, and the buildings were never repaired.
+The site was severely damaged by an incendiary bomb on 4 March 1944 during the Second World War, and the buildings were never repaired.
 They were demolished in the 1960s and the headquarters of the television station Channel 4 now stand on the site.